Protect Your Home While On Vacation | Vacation Preparation Tips

 - Inspect sump pumps and test to see if it is working properly or not.
 If there is a storm while you are away, a working sump pump gives you peace of mind by taking care of any water in the basement while you are away.
 You can do this by calling a professional (which should be done annually anyway), but you can also quickly test its functionality by pouring a bucket of water into the sump pump container.
 The motor should turn on and the water should clear out of the sump pump basin to an outdoor drain.
 If it's not running, make sure it is plugged in and the circuit has power.
 Check sump pump drainage by inspecting if the discharge pipe is properly draining the water outside.
 Learn more basement waterproofing tips here.

 - Improve drainage and downspout systems to prevent basement flooding.
-Clean the gutters, check basement for leaks (interior and exterior foundation), extend your downspouts, inspect sewers and drainage, and consider back-flow valves for your sewage drainage lines.
-Learn how to improve drainage around your home here.
+Clean the gutters, check the basement for leaks (interior and exterior foundation), extend your downspouts, inspect sewers and drainage, and consider back-flow valves for your sewage drainage lines.

 - Turn down the water heater dial to "low" or "vacation" mode.
 Your hot water tank will continue heating a huge amount of water while you are away, wasting money since there is nobody home to use it.
 Use the vacation mode, don't turn off the power.
 When you get home, turn the dial up to 120 degrees, not the standard 140 degrees, since the higher temperature unnecessarily raises your energy bill and causes the potential for scalding.
 Also, consider purchasing an insulation blanket to conserve even more energy.